na-stewart/sanic-security/README.md

 * Refresh Authentication

 A refresh token is used that lets the client retrieve a new authentication session without having to ask the user to log in again.
-A deactivated session cannot be refreshed.
+Keep in mind that a deactivated session cannot be refreshed.

 ```python
 @app.post("api/auth/refresh")